PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/1.png)

-You can select the database you wish to look at from the drop down in the top left of the page (as highlighed above).
+You can select the database you wish to look at from the drop-down in the top left of the page (as highlighed above).
 For any given game there will be a PREVIEW listing in this list, along with an optional LIVE listing if your game is in the published state.

 ## Collection Drop Down Menu Filtering

-Each actions tab has a drop down menu containing the list of collections that are available in your database.
-The collection filter switches allow you to turn sections of the drop down menu on and off to make the list more manageable.
+Each *Actions* tab has a drop down menu containing the list of collections that are available in your database.
+The collection filter switches allow you to turn sections of the drop-down menu on and off to make the list more manageable.

 ![](img/2.png)

-The collection drop down can also be filtered manually be typing the name of the collection you are looking for in the field.
+The collection drop-down can also be filtered manually be typing the name of the collection you are looking for in the field.
 The results are dynamically updated as you type.

 ![](img/3.png)